Obama Has Until Aug. 31 to Offer Alternate Pay Raise Plan

 The president has until Aug.
-31 to formally announce his 2017 pay raise proposal for federal employees.
-He is expected to propose a 1.6 percent across-the-board pay hike for civilian federal employees – the recommendation he outlined in his fiscal 2017 budget and the amount he has supported so far throughout the year.
-He also has recommended a 1.6 percent bump for military service members for fiscal 2017.
+31 to formally announce his 2016 pay raise proposal for federal employees.
+He is expected to propose a 1.3 percent across-the-board pay hike for civilian federal employees – the recommendation he outlined in his fiscal 2016 budget and the amount he has supported so far throughout the year.

 Presidents, however, largely have ignored the FEPCA formula in their federal pay raise proposals, preferring to offer their own figure, which they are allowed to do under law.
 Congress created FEPCA, which provides an annual across-the-board salary boost and a locality pay adjustment for General Schedule employees, to close the public and private sector pay gap.

-Feds received a 1.3 percent pay boost for 2016, which included locality pay adjustments.
-Obama has received criticism from federal employee advocates for giving historically low across-the-board raises to base pay in recent years -- following three years of no raises at all during the pay freeze -- and the locality pay areas and definitions announced at the end of last year provided the administration with a different avenue for increasing feds’ compensation.
+Locality pay rates for civilian feds have been frozen since 2010.
+That is not expected to completely change for 2016, but many federal employees could see a boost because of the Obama administration’s decision to create 13 new locality pay areas, effective next year.
+The Office of Personnel Management, which announced the proposal in June, said it was following the guidance of the Federal Salary Council and the President’s Pay Agent in issuing the rule.
+Obama has received criticism from federal employee advocates for giving historically low across-the-board raises to base pay in recent years -- following three years of no raises at all -- and the new locality pay areas and definitions provide the administration with a different avenue for increasing feds’ compensation.

-Lawmakers in both chambers have introduced legislation that would give federal employees a 5.3 percent pay hike across-the-board in 2017, but those bills are not likely to gain any traction when Congress returns to a busy fall after summer recess.
-The fiscal year ends on Sept.
-30, and Congress has yet to agree on any fiscal 2017 spending bills.
+Lawmakers have introduced legislation that would give federal employees a 3.8 percent across-the-board pay hike in 2016, but those bills are still in committee and not likely to gain any traction when Congress returns to a busy fall after summer recess.